sjnakib/portfolio-v3/specification.md

 - High-quality images of the project
   - Use placeholders with clear labeling
   - Support for multiple image formats
-  - Optional lightbox for enlarged viewing
+  - Interactive lightbox for enlarged viewing
+    - Elegant modal dialog with 16:9 aspect ratio
+    - Caption display when available
+    - Optimized for high-quality viewing experience
+    - Close button and keyboard navigation
+    - Mobile-friendly with touch gestures

 #### Call to Action
 - Live site link as icon-only button with tooltip (disabled when not applicable)